List of Psych characters: Mary Lightly

 Dr. Mary Lightly III (Jimmi Simpson) was a criminal psychologist who was obsessed with the Yin/Yang cases.
 He also had a disdain for racquetball because he "would not wear short pants".
 He first appeared in "An Evening with Mr. Yang" (3.16) and last in "Psych: The Musical" (7.15).

 In his very first scene, he is forced to explain his name, saying that his "father was named Mary, his father before him was named Mary, and his father before him was named Craig".
 He has very odd quirks, including a "creepy handshake."
 After studying the Yang case for 13 years, he returned to Santa Barbara when Yang resurfaced.
 He provided several insights that were invaluable in catching Yang and bringing her to justice.

 In "Mr. Yin Presents..."
 (4.16), he visits Shawn and Gus, revealing that he never left Santa Barbara, and reveals his theory that Yang was not working alone.
 He believes that a Yin exists, and that he is even more murderous than Yang.
 After following Yin's clues, Shawn and Gus are led to believe that Mary is, in fact, Yin.
-However, after following him to (what appears to be) an abandoned building, they see him stabbed, just as Martin Balsam in Alfred Hitchcock's Psycho.
+However, after following him to (what appears to be) an abandoned building, they see him stabbed, just like Martin Balsam in Alfred Hitchcock's Psycho.
 He dies in Shawn's arms.
 In the final scenes of the episode, Shawn, Gus, and Mary's mother are shown attending his racquetball-themed funeral.